UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 In the loop, you can process a single line of text to break it into words:

  - calling ``.split()``

 Optional steps to cleaning up the text:

  - Strip out punctuation?
-   - If you do this, what about contractions, i.e., can't (vs. a single quotation mark)
+   - If you do this, what about contractions, i.e. the appostrophe in "can't" vs. a single quotation mark -- which are the same character.

-   .. not sure what you mean by "vs. a single quotation mark."
-Are you making a distinction between apostrophes found within a word, usually one letter from the end, vs. single quotes found at the end of a word?

  - Remove capitalization?
    - If you do this, what about "I"?
 And proper nouns?